shhossain/computer_science/Algorithms/Searching/Hashing/hashing.md

-# Hashing Technique to search an item in an array
+# Hashing

 Hashing is a technique or process of mapping keys, and values into the hash table by using a hash function.
 It is done for faster access to elements.
 The efficiency of mapping depends on the efficiency of the hash function used.<br>

-<h2>Hashing:</h2> Hashing is a popular technique for storing and retrieving data as fast as possible.
+Hashing is a popular technique for storing and retrieving data as fast as possible.
 The main reason behind using hashing is that it gives optimal results as it performs optimal searches.<br>

 <h2>Why to use Hashing? </h2>
 <br>